stanislawbartkowski/bigsqlmoni/README.md

 ```
 * * * * * /home/sb/bigmoni/monjob.sh >>/tmp/bigmoni/moni.out 2>&1
 ```
 Very important: The crontab schedule defines to time interval the monitoring data is collected.
-In this example, to crontab job is executed very minute, so the data collected reflects one minute interval.
+In this example, to crontab job is executed every minute, so the data collected reflects one minute interval.
 One can specify a different schedule if different data precision is required.

+## Collecting monitoring data as DB2 task

+Another method is to use